 Becoming a Nurse in Arkansas

-A CNA plays an important role in healthcare by ensuring that the basic, daily needs of patients are met.
-Working under the supervision of an RN or LPN, a CNA‚Äôs responsibilities include assisting patients when bathing, dressing and eating, as well as repositioning patients, preparing rooms for admissions, dressing wounds, and more.
+A certified nurse aide (CNA) plays an important role in healthcare by meeting the basic daily needs of patients.
+A CNA works under the supervision of an LPN or registered nurse (RN) to assist patients when bathing, dressing, and eating.
+They also reposition patients, prepare rooms for admissions, and dress wounds.

 Certification is valid for two years.
 To maintain certification, the individual must work as a paid CNA for at least eight hours during the 24 months preceding the certification period.

 Arkansas LPN licenses expire every two years on the licensee's birthday.
-Prior to each renewal, LPNs must complete at least 15 contact hours of appropriately accredited practice-focused activities.
+Prior to each renewal, LPNs must complete at least 15 contact hours of appropriately accredited practice-focused activities or study.

-- Certified nurse-midwife (CNM)
+Certified nurse midwife (CNM)

 Certified registered nurse anesthetist (CRNA)